 NEW BOOK: WISH I WAS HERE

-A short, fragmented, hybrid, skittish attempt—based on a decade of blogposts and other kinds of writing including some fiction—to find out why you can’t find out anything about yourself by “looking” backwards.
+A short, fragmented, hybrid, skittish attempt—based on decades of notebooks, journals, blogposts, emails, out-takes and other kinds of writing including some fiction—to find out why you can’t find out anything about yourself by “looking” backwards.
 Also why repression & forgetfulness are better for writers than than trying to come to terms with something that is no longer there.
-But also how the future isn’t looking much better; and how the wishfulness of fantasy and sf have been messing us up since the mid-1970s.
+But also how the future isn’t looking much better; and how the wishfulness of fantasy and science fiction have been messing us up since the mid-1970s.

 I will be compiling an earlier version of the author, who was suppressed for fifty years by London, writing, and the writing industry.
 His lostness, his elusiveness, his fragmentariness, his willed lack of agency, his tendency to live off to the side of events, will occupy this book the way he occupied his life.
 I hesitate to use the word haunt.
 I also intend to contact his darker sibling.
 This creature knows the score!
 They’re at home in every text!
 This book will be their book, a book of personal metaphysics or surreal phenomenology.
 It will be what, between the two of them, they arranged my life to be: a memoir without history.
 There will be no continuity and no social or professional revelations.

 ‘A deep dive into the back-and-forth, up-down, sideways mind of a true genius.
 An immersive pleasure and a literary adventure’ — Monique Roffey, author of The Mermaid of Black Conch